-transformation of the frequency scale, constructed so that an increase in frequency equal to one critical bandwidth leads to an increase of one unit on the critical band rate scale tonality a characteristic of sound containing a single-frequency component or narrow-band components that emerge audibly from the total sound
+transformation of the frequency scale, constructed so that an increase in frequency equal to one critical bandwidth leads to an increase of one unit on the critical band rate scale.

 NOTE 1 Frequencies on the critical band rate scale are expressed in Bark.